14-Day Turkey And Greece Itinerary (Detailed Guide)

 Once you’ve had enough of the Grand Bazaar, return to Yenii Cami (the New Mosque) and check out the Egyptian Spice Bazaar.
 It’s also super busy and sure to overwhelm your senses with oodles of color and plenty of different smells – in the best way possible.

 After the bazaars, catch a bus over to the charming little neighborhood of Balat.
-It’s a historic area full of colorful streets, plenty of artwork, and cultural heritage.
+It’s a historic area with colorful streets, abundant artwork, and cultural heritage.
 This is a fantastic place to spend the afternoon and evening – Balat is known for its epic food scene and awesome nightlife.
-Or if you prefer palaces, head to Topkapi Palace and museum.
+Or, if you prefer palaces, visit Topkapi Palace and the museum.

 Day 4: Selçuk